-Everyone on the Planning Committee and Support Staff of the Hot Hundred appreciates these fine comments on this year’s event:
+Everyone on the Planning Committee and Support Staff of the Hot Hundred appreciates these fine comments on the 2014 event:

 Comment: Hello, My name is Rej Jones and I participated in the Hot Hundred ride today.
 Unfortunately, around mile 10 I was involved in a wreck when another biker mistakenly swerved left as our faster pack was coming by her.
 It was a chain reaction taking me and another rider down.
 I skidded across the pavement earning me, what I thought to be only some road rash battle scars.
 The two buddies I was riding with helped me gather my things, regroup and get back on my bike.
 Thinking all was good we began to ride and try to catch back up to our pack.
 However, after 5 miles I noticed a huge Hematoma beginning to form under bibs on my right hip.
 It was around the size of a cantaloupe.
 After stopping to evaluate the situation my buddies and I decided to call the swag vehicle.
 The 2 guys ( I’m ashamed I don’t know their names) showed up within minutes to help evaluate my injury as well.
 I felt good but didn’t want to do anything that would bring harm or further injury to myself.
 They evaluated me and determined that if I wanted to continue then I could.
 However, they wanted me to be sure and check in at each rest station, which I did.
 My goal when I left